-These are ready-only templates that help launch Docker containers.
+These are read-only templates that help launch Docker containers.
 A docker image can be of CentOS operating system with Apache and your web application installed.
-These images are used to create the docker containers.
-Docker allows to build new images or you can simply edit and update the images.
+These images are used to create the Docker containers.
+Docker allows you to build new images or you can simply edit and update the images.

 d) Docker Registries